 The Delay Trigger bit set to 1 indicates that the Transmit Stream/Category Measurement report was generated as a triggered report due to the delay exceeding the Delay Threshold.

+The Delivery Ratio Trigger bit set to 1 indicates that the Transmit Stream/Category Measurement report was generated as a triggered report due to the MSDU delivery ratio being lower than the required MSDU delivery ratio specified in the MSDU Delivery Ratio field in the QoS Characteristics element.

 When a Transmit Stream/Category Measurement report is sent as a direct response to a Transmit Stream/Category Measurement request and not as a triggered Transmit Stream/Category Measurement report, all bit fields in the Reporting Reason field are set to 0.
 This is termed a requested Transmit Stream/Category Measurement report.
 Within a triggered Transmit Stream/Category Measurement report, more than one bit field in the Reporting Reason field might be set to 1 if more than one trigger condition was met.

-The Transmitted MSDU Count, MSDU Failed Count, MSDU Discarded Count, MSDU Multiple Retry Count, QoS CF-Polls Lost Count, Average Queue Delay, Average Transmit Delay, and delay histogram fields relate to transmissions to the QoS STA given in the Peer STA Address field.
+The Transmitted MSDU Count, MSDU Failed Count, MSDU Discarded Count, MSDU Multiple Retry Count, QoS CF-Polls Lost Count or Delivery MSDU Count, Average Queue Delay, Average Transmit Delay, and delay histogram fields relate to transmissions to the QoS STA given in the Peer STA Address field.
 Metrics are reported over the Measurement Duration, or for triggered transmit stream/category measurements, over the Measurement Count.
 Any counter that increments to a value of 231-1 terminates the measurement.

 The Transmitted MSDU Count field contains the number of MSDUs for the TC or the TS specified by the TID that were successfully transmitted.

-The MSDU Discarded Count field contains the number of MSDUs for the TC or the TS specified by the TID that were discarded due either to the number of transmit attempts exceeding dot11ShortRetryLimit, or due to the MSDU lifetime having been reached.
+The MSDU Discarded Count field contains the number of MSDUs for the TC or the TS specified by the TID that were discarded due to the number of transmit attempts exceeding dot11ShortRetryLimit, the MSDU lifetime having been reached, or the MSDU delay bound having been reached.

 The MSDU Failed Count field contains the number of MSDUs for the TC or the TS specified by the TID that were discarded due to the number of transmit attempts exceeding dot11ShortRetryLimit.